The Nuremberg Recommendations on Early Foreign Language Learning

 The child-centred language programme

-The Nuremberg Recommendations On Early Foreign Language Learning, published by the Goethe Institut in 1996 in collaboration with a large number of experts from 22 countries worldwide, were drawn up with the objective of placing early foreign language learning on the most widely acceptable curricular basis possible.
+The Nuremberg Recommendations On Early Foreign Language Learning, published by the Goethe Institut in 1996 in collaboration with a large number of experts from 22 countries worldwide, were drawn up to place early foreign language learning on the most widely acceptable curricular basis possible.

 They present a contemporary perspective on the intricate web of factors involved in early foreign language learning, with the aim of showing both potential and needs of a four- to ten-year-old child during learning.